 This distinction matters for strategy.
 With Google, you're optimising to survive the pre-model filter.
 With OpenAI, you're optimising for the model's own selection preferences.

 Research on search-enabled LLMs quantifies the gap between retrieval and citation.
-One study found that Perplexity visits approximately 10 relevant pages per query but cites only 3-4; citation efficiency across models ranges from 0.19 to 0.45—meaning for every 10 pages consumed, only 2-4 are actually cited.
+One study found that Perplexity visits approximately 10 relevant pages per query but cites only 3-4; citation efficiency — the additional citations gained per extra relevant page visited — ranges from 0.19 to 0.45 across models.
 Being retrieved is necessary but not sufficient.
 The content that earns citations is the content optimised for the selection phase, not just the retrieval phase.

 What influences selection

-Brand recognition is the primary selection signal.
+Brand recognition is the strongest selection signal.
+Analysis of 75,000 brands found that branded web mentions correlate far more strongly with AI Overview visibility (0.664) than backlinks (0.218) or domain authority (0.326).
+Brands in the top quartile for web mentions earn roughly 12x more AI mentions than those in the next quartile; brands in the bottom half are essentially invisible.
 When a model encounters a URL during grounding, it draws on associations formed during training.
-A brand the model "recognises" as relevant to the query topic is more likely to be selected than an unfamiliar one—even if the unfamiliar source has stronger link-based authority metrics.
-This is a different kind of trust signal: not PageRank, but entity familiarity baked into model weights.
+A brand the model "recognises" as relevant to the query topic is more likely to be selected than an unfamiliar one, even if the unfamiliar source has stronger link-based authority metrics.

 Other factors that influence selection: